 NATIONAL KINDERGARTEN DAY

-National Kindergarten Day is observed annually on April 21st.
-This day honors Friedrich Wilhelm August Frobel (April 21, 1782 – June 21, 1852) whom credit is given for starting the very first Kindergarten in Germany in 1837.
+Each year on April 21st, National Kindergarten Day honors the birthday of the man who started the first Kindergarten.
+Friedrich Wilhelm August Frobel (April 21, 1782 – June 21, 1852) is credited with starting the very first Kindergarten in Germany in 1837.
 Frobel was a German teacher and a student of Johann Pestalozzi.
-Frobel laid a foundation for modern education recognizing that children learn through play and experience.
+Frobel laid a foundation for modern education, recognizing that children learn through play and experience.

-The first kindergarten (which means garden for the children) was developed in Blankenburg, Germany in 1837 fostering Frobel’s social experience for children which would allow them to transition from home to school more easily.
+The first kindergarten (which means garden for the children) was developed in Blankenburg, Germany, in 1837.
+The kindergarten fostered Frobel’s social experience for children, which would allow them to transition from home to school more smoothly.

-The Prussian government eventually banned Frobel’s unorthodox methods.
-The rest of the world was more open to the idea of kindergarten, including the United States.
+Eventually, the Prussian government banned Frobel’s unorthodox methods.
+However, the rest of the world was eager to accept Frobel’s idea of kindergarten, including the United States.

-In 1856, the first kindergarten opened in Watertown, Wisconsin.
+In 1856, Watertown, Wisconsin, opened the first kindergarten in the United States.
 Founded by Margarethe Schurz, this kindergarten was a German-language class, as were many in this region.
-Kindergarten found its way into private English speaking institutions across the country, but it wasn’t until 1873 that became part of any public school system.
+Kindergarten found its way into private English speaking institutions across the country, but it wasn’t until 1873 that it became part of any public school system.

-National Kindergarten Day honors the day Friedrich Wilhelm August Frobel was born.
-Within our research, we were unable to identify the found of National Kindergarten Day.
+National Kindergarten Day honors the day Friedrich Wilhelm August Frobel was born on April 21, 1782.
+However, we were unable to identify the founder of National Kindergarten Day.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!